ant103683/dbzbt3-research/code-injection/README.md

 5. Then, enter the instruction you want to compile.
 6. EXTREMELY IMPORTANT: make sure to use registers that are NOT already occupied by the same function/method or another concurrent one.
 7. After that, write down the bytes obtained from that new instruction.
+8. Changes made to the ELF will also change the CRC, which is a checksum PCSX2 uses for savestates and proper game recognition.
+   Therefore, it is recommended to [use this tool](https://en.wikibooks.org/wiki/MIPS_Assembly/Instruction_Formats) to fix the CRC.